alekal1/dictionary-app-frontend/README.md

 # Dictionary project Frontend

-This repository contains frontend for Dictionary project developed during the test **Intership** at Telia.
+This repository contains frontend for Dictionary project developed during the **Intership** at Telia.

 ### Make sure that you have installed backend correctly.
 Backend: `https://github.com/alekal1/dictionary-app-backend`